Personal tools

 May I get a copy of MindFreedom's financial statement to the IRS?

-We are happy to send via email copies of MindFreedom International's 990 form filed with the US Internal Revenue Service, for the fiscal year ending 30 June 2008.
-You'll see MindFreedom does a lot on very few resources.
+We are happy to send via email copies of MindFreedom International’s 990 form filed with the US Internal Revenue Service, for the last fiscal year ending 30 June for which MFI has filed.
+You’ll see MindFreedom does a lot on very few resources.
 Please email office@mindfreedom.org to request a copy.

 Yes at any time, MindFreedom International is able to accept appropriate donations via stock or bank transfers.